steffenbusch/caddy-jwt-issuer/README.md

        "app2": true,
        "app3": false
      },
-     "comment": "For security, do not use plaintext passwords in comments as demonstrated above."
+     "comment": "For security, do not use plaintext passwords in comments as demonstrated above.
+Use https://github.com/steffenbusch/caddy-postauth-2fa for 2FA support after jwtauth."
    }
 }
 ```